afrimapr/afrimapr.website/pages/home.md

 {: .alert .alert-secondary}
 #### afrimapr was funded through Wellcome Open Research and Wellcome Data for Science and Health between 2020 - 2021.
 The project is no longer actively being supported and the website and resources will no longer be updated.

-However, we hope that you will find the news, information, and resources useful.
+However, we will keep the website up for as long as possible and the GitHub repositories and Youtube channel will stay accessible.
+We hope you will find the news, information, and resources useful.